Back to explore the toolkit

 • Fact: Buprenorphine reduces NAS severity and the dose is not correlated with NAS severity.

 It is important to recognize that not all areas of the country have access to the same resources for MAT, especially for women who are pregnant.
 In rural and/or underserved areas, there may be access to only one type of treatment and/or treatment setting, and each group implementing this toolkit should become familiar with the treatment options available in their community.
-These settings may be integrated into primary care or OB/GYN offices (e.g., office-based outpatient treatment), stand-alone outpatient treatment programs, residential treatment programs, opioid treatment programs (“methadone clinics"), emergency departments, hospital labor and delivery units, or within the general hospital setting.
+These settings may be integrated into primary care or OB/GYN offices (e.g., office-based outpatient treatment), stand-alone outpatient treatment programs, residential treatment programs, opioid treatment programs (e.g., “methadone clinics"), emergency departments (e.g., emergency departments may be participating in the CA Bridge Programs, and initiating MAT), hospital labor and delivery units, or within the general hospital setting.
 Each of these locations has its own unique strengths and challenges.
 Referral protocols should be built by individual locations to reflect assessment of the severity of OUD matched with the ASAM level of care resources that are available in the local community with the goal of providing access to treatment for women during their pregnancy and after delivery.

 Outpatient Services